Platform engineering on Google Cloud —

 In teams I've worked with, developers routinely spend 40-50% of their time on infrastructure instead of shipping product.
 I build the platform layer that changes that.

-The pattern is proven in production — deployed across 100+ Google Cloud projects in a regulated healthcare environment.
+Proven in production across 100+ Google Cloud projects in a regulated healthcare environment.
 Service bootstrap time drops from weeks to hours.
 Developers stop writing infrastructure code.
 IAM tickets stop.

 AI Infrastructure on Google Cloud

 You have a Vertex AI prototype.
 You don't have a Vertex AI product.
-The gap between the two is production infrastructure — observability, cost governance, IAM, networking, deployment pipelines for non-deterministic workloads.
+The gap is production infrastructure.

 This is not model selection or prompt engineering.
 It is the platform layer that makes AI reliable in production.